-The whole of the Chinese Ten Courts of Hell is an embodiment of justice and fairness.
+The entire Chinese Ten Courts of Hell is an embodiment of justice and fairness.
 Therefore, no punishment is sentenced without meticulous examination of records, a task performed by the court of King Qinguang.
 Somewhat like Minos in Dante’s Inferno, King Qinguang differentiates the good from the evil by rigorously assessing past deeds.
 The good and virtuous then cross over a golden or silver bridge to reach paradise, while the wicked are dragged to face a magical mirror to confirm their sins.
 Upon confirmation of evil, imps lead the wicked to the other courts to receive appropriate punishment.
 Note that King Qinguang's court itself does not execute any punishment.
 The job of the first court is merely to sort the good from the evil.

 Court 2: The Court of King Chujiang (楚江王)

 Things begin to get horrific in the expanses of King Chujiang's court.
 Robbers and the physically violent are shoved into volcanic streams to be burned alive.
 Corrupted officers, burglars, and compulsive gamblers are thrown into an icy cavern to suffer freezing torment.
 For those guilty of defilement of sacred places such as religious buildings and schools, eternal drowning punishment awaits in the vast Pool of Defiled Blood.
 An observation here.
 The concept of a large “pool of blood” in hell exists in other cultures too.
 For example, in Dante’s Inferno.
 Is this pure coincidence?
 Or perhaps it is a hint at actual existence?
 Best be careful with your conduct in sacred places from now on.